Your compliance connection for environmental equipment, analytical services, and regulatory training.

 Hold Times, Preservatives, Preps, Collection, Analytical & Documentation

-Preservatives: Preserve by refrigeration at 4°C.
+Preservatives: Store samples at 4°C.

 Required Preps: Samples should be collected in plastic or glass bottles.